-The applicant’s proposal illustrates their intention to consolidate 5241-5247 South Street with the two Harvey Street properties to create a large through lot.
+The applicant’s proposal illustrates their intention to consolidate 5241-5247 South Street with the two Harvey Street properties to create a through lot.
 The pre-existing development agreement will be discharged and replaced with a new development agreement that permits an eight-storey (plus penthouse) multi-unit dwelling on the consolidated lot.
 The dwelling will contain approximately 112 dwelling units and 83 underground parking spaces (see Submitted Documents for more details).

 Documents Submitted for Evaluation

 The applicant has submitted plans and studies required by municipal staff to properly evaluate the application.
 The details of this application may change before consideration or approval by Regional Council.